 Industrial Organization, Environmental Economics, Chinese Economy

-The efficiency of resource allocation is often analyzed in the static framework with a focus on the cross-sectional heterogeneity in the willingness to pay among users.
-When the resource is durable in nature, the temporal heterogeneity among users could be important in comparing different allocation mechanisms such as auctions and lotteries.
-This paper uses a dynamic model to empirically quantify the dynamic efficiency in resource allocation for durable goods with forward-looking agents.
-In the context of the lottery policy for vehicle licenses in Beijing, our analysis shows that lotteries significantly affect intertemporal decisions in that households participate in lotteries at least four years earlier than they would be in a counterfactual environment of no quantity constraint.
+The efficiency of resource allocation is often analyzed in static frameworks with a focus on the cross-sectional heterogeneity in the willingness to pay among users.
+When the resource is durable in nature, the temporal heterogeneity could be important in assessing the efficiency properties of different allocation mechanisms.
+This paper uses a dynamic model to empirically quantify the efficiency outcome of using lotteries to allocate scarce resources among forwardlooking consumers.
+In the context of the lottery policy for vehicle licenses in Beijing, our analysis shows that lotteries significantly affect intertemporal decisions in that households participate in lotteries at least four years earlier on average than they would be in a counterfactual environment of no quantity constraint.
 The welfare loss due to temporal heterogeneity and resulting changes in participation decisions accounts for over half of the total welfare loss from the lottery policy.
 The analysis highlights the importance of taking dynamic efficiency into account in designing resource allocation mechanisms.

-During the great recession, many countries have adopted stimulus programs designed to achieve two goals: to stimulate economic activity in lagging durable goods sectors and to protect or even enhance environmental quality.
+During the great recession, many countries have adopted stimulus programs designed to achieve two goals: to stimulate economic activity in lagging durable goods sectors, and to protect or even enhance environmental quality.
 The environmental benefits are often viewed and much advocated as co-benefits of economic stimulus.
 This paper investigates the potential tradeoff between the stimulus and environmental objectives in the context of the popular U.S. Cash-for-Clunkers (CFC) program by developing and estimating a dynamic discrete choice model of vehicle ownership.
-Results from counterfactual analysis based on several specifications all show that the design elements to achieve environmental benefits significantly limit the program impact on demand stimulus: the cost of vehicle demand stimulus after netting out environmental benefits can be up to 77 percent higher under the program than that from an alternative policy design without the design elements aimed at the environmental objective.
-Our findings serve as a cautionary tale for similar green stimulus proposals to address the current economic crisis from the Coronavirus pandemic.
+Results from the counterfactual analysis show that design elements to achieve environmental benefits could significantly limit the program impact on demand stimulus: the cost of demand stimulus after netting out environmental benefits under the program could be 25% higher in terms of vehicle sales and 24%

 WORKING IN PROGRESS